This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 1. Enable AirPlay Receiver on your iMac.

-Open System Preferences and click on the Sharing icon.
+Open System Preferences (System Settings on macOS Ventura and above) and click on the Sharing icon.

 Click the AirPlay Receiver box in the left pane.